-From the very first concert in a converted barn on Windermere given by Katarina Karnéus, who had just won Cardiff Singer of the World Competition and the poet Tony Harrison, Karon’s vision for Samling has focused on classical singing, emerging young artists and education.
+From the very first concert in a converted barn on Lake Windermere given by Katarina Karnéus, who had just won Cardiff Singer of the World Competition and the poet Tony Harrison, Karon’s vision for Samling has focused on classical singing, emerging young artists and education.

-Samling Artist Programme’s residential masterclasses for young professional singers and pianists led by some of the world’s greatest artists – including from the beginning our Patron Sir Thomas Allen – fed into critically acclaimed operas, Così fan tutte in 2005 and Don Giovanni in 2007, and an annual Showcase at Wigmore Hall in London.
+Samling Artist Programme’s residential masterclasses for young professional singers and pianists led by some of the world’s greatest artists – including the charity’s Patron Sir Thomas Allen – fed into critically acclaimed operas, Così fan tutte in 2005 and Don Giovanni in 2007, and an annual Showcase at Wigmore Hall in London.
 Singers and accompanists became Samling Artists with international careers, and far-reaching outreach programmes have brought classical music and opera year-on-year to thousands of schoolchildren of all ages.